vfichtner/node-red-scripts/README.md

 node-red-scripts
 ================

-- macping: pings a device by macaddress
+- macping: pings a device by mac address